mue/docs/docs/faq.md

 Q: Can I use the branding assets?

 A: Sure!
-Checkout the page [here](https://muetab.com/branding) for downloads
+Checkout the page [here](https://muetab.com/branding) for downloads.
+Please do not modify them.

 Q: Do you track me?